 Henry Wadsworth Longfellow lived during the turbulent time in the history of the United States that the prevalence of slavery in the country was beginning to fracture every aspect of living there.
 Longfellow notably considered himself something of a pacifist, but also an abolitionist, a person who did not believe in slavery as a valid concept.
-Eventually, he began to dedicate volumes of his literary works to the idea of abolitionism, which were quickly published and circulated by others who opposed slavery in the world.
+Eventually, he began to dedicate volumes of his literary works to the idea of abolitionism, which was quickly published and circulated by others who opposed slavery in the world.
 The Slave in the Dismal Swamp is, as its title suggests, one such work, written during this chaotic period in an attempt to garner support for the abolitionist cause.

 The Slave in the Dismal Swamp Analysis